 The Board is accountable to stakeholders for the affairs of the Company.
 It meets these obligations by ensuring high standards of governance and setting the strategic direction for the Company.
 The Board maintains appropriate levels of review, challenge and guidance to management.
 It is also the ultimate decision making body for all matters considered material to the Company and provides leadership through the Chief Executive Officer, who has been delegated to act on behalf of the Board in the executive management of the Company.

-(c) Meetings In 2015, the Board met on four (4) scheduled occasions.
-All Directors attended each of the meetings.
+In 2016, the Board met on four (4) scheduled occasions.
 The Audit Committee also met on four (4) scheduled occasions.
-All members of the committee attended each of the meetings.

-In 2016, the Board and the Audit Committee have respectively met on two (2) out of the four (4) scheduled occasions thus far.
-All members of the Board and Audit Committee have attended each of their respective meetings.
+In 2017, the Board and the Audit Committee have respectively met on two (2) out of the four (4) scheduled occasions thus far.

 The remuneration policies and practices of the Company, including employee share schemes, are guided by the AIA Group, and do not create incentives for excessive or inappropriate risk-taking behavior.
 The independent non-executive Directors receive fees at market rates, and the Directors do not have immediate family members who are employees of the Company and whose remuneration exceeds S$50,000 during the year.